“Undoubtedly, one of our highest rated speakers." — Loma Linda University Health

 Get it on:

 Emotional labor is the unseen, unnoticed, unwaged, unwritten work women do in the home and in the paid workforce.
 Largely invisible, the mental load of emotional labor weighs heavily on the shoulders of women yet the value is huge.
 It produces happiness, order, organization, family coherence and harmony and a well-functioning home.
 It produces socialized kids and promotes comfort, compassion and sympathy.
 The accepted narrative is that emotional labor is “women’s work” and as the saying goes, “a woman’s work is never done.”
-Emotional Labor: Why Women’s Work is Never Done and What to Do About It disrupts the narrative.
+Emotional Labor: Why A Woman’s Work is Never Done and What To Do About It disrupts the narrative.
 It examines women’s relationship to emotional labor through the lens of history up to and including the COVID-19 era.
 Included tools and exercises promote dynamic dialogues, prepare for emotional labor over a lifetime, and foster a more equitable sharing of emotional labor.
 Forthcoming Fall 2021.
+More information here